love124356/Bird-Classifier/README.md

 The repository structure is:
 ```
 BirdClassifier
-  +- data                     # all file used in the program and answer.txt save here
+  +- data                     # all file used in the program
   +- model                    # all trained models
-  +- confusion_matrix_result  # confusion matrix of models
+  +- result                   # confusion matrix of models and answer.txt save here
   +- src
   ∣- dataset.py               # set a dataset class for loading imgs
   ∣- inference.py             # reproduce my submission file or test your model
   ∣- train.py                 # for training model
   - requirements.txt          # txt file for establishing the environment
 ```